eslint-recommended/.github/profile/README.md

 ## Policies

 - Use the recommended settings for each plugin.
-- Do not include settings for specific packages (e.g. Lodash or Jest).
+- Do not use plugins for specific packages (e.g. Lodash or Jest).

 ## Packages